KyleMaas/ssb-dht-invite/README.md

 ### `hostingInvites()` (source)

-Pull stream that delivers arrays of `[seed, feedOrUnclaimed]` DHT peers that are being hosted for remote friends.
+Pull stream that delivers arrays of `{seed: string, claimer: string, online: boolean}` DHT peers that are being hosted for remote friends.

 Primarily purpose of this is for the frontend to know what's going on with the invite hosting.